PrestaShop/open-source/content/maintainers-guide/qa/issues-management.md

 If it’s a regression, add this sentence:

 ```
-I didn’t manage to reproduce the issue with PSx.x.x, I only reproduce it with PSx.x.x.
+I didn’t manage to reproduce the issue with PS x.x.x, I only reproduce it with PS x.x.x.
 So it’s a regression!
 ```

 #### Issue not completed